Skip to main content

 Life Style

-Tigers are nocturnal loners.
+Tigers are nocturnal animals that live a solitary life.
 When it's dark, they roam their habitat in search of prey.
 They also spend a lot of time looking for a mate or resting.

 Anatomy and Appearance